dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```
 Memory mapped file - concept where you map HDD file to virtual memory, and then can treat this file as memory region, read/write, but OS take care
 to do read/write to actual disk file on the background.
 For end user - you just work with region of virtual memory.
-We can use MappedByteBuffer/FileChannel to with with memory-mapped file.
+We can use `MappedByteBuffer/FileChannel` to work with memory-mapped file.
 there is some difference between old java io and new one:
 Java I/O:
 * java perform IO by requesting OS to drain from buffer (write operation) or fill a buffer (read operation)